California farmers and ranchers are constantly seeking new ways to innovate and apply smart thinking to how they use water

 More than 50 percent of all U.S.-grown fruits, nuts and vegetables

-come from the Golden State, including nearly 100 percent of the broccoli and walnuts.
+come from the Golden State, including nearly 100 percent of 14 different crops.

 California leads the nation in agricultural production, generating more than $100 billion in economic activity each year.